saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 The way to define capabilities in recent versions of Selenium is with browser options classes.
 The configurations set on these classes do one of two things:
-* ensure you have the session you want (e.g., browser name, browser version, operating system, etc)
+* Ensure you have the session you want (e.g., browser name, browser version, operating system, etc)
-* set the behavior you want in your session.
+* Set the behavior you want in your session.
 There are 3 types of options that set behavior:
   * [Common options](/dev/test-configuration-options/index.html#browser-w3c-capabilities--optional):
     these include things like page load timeouts, insecure certificate behavior, etc
   * [Browser options](/dev/test-configuration-options/index.html#browser-vendor-capabilities)